r3dsh/text-generation-webui-launcher/README.md

 ## TODO

+- Fetch GIT binaries (launcher.go line 122)
-Add support for zip bundles allowing to download whole environment as one big file (approx. 1GB) instead of pulling a bunch of small files.
+- Add support for zip bundles allowing to download whole environment as one big file (approx. 1GB) instead of pulling a bunch of small files.